 Investors are typically advised to follow the strategy of ‘buy and forget’ to reap the benefits of long-term wealth creation and not be intimidated by short-term volatility levels.
 To be able to achieve their financial goals, investors usually prefer investing in blue-chip companies that assure one of regular dividends and capital gains.
 However, investors can additionally opt to buy multibagger penny stocks, which generate high returns in a short period, while diversifying their portfolio at the same time.

-So, with this objective, we will now explain what penny stocks are, and which are some of the best penny stocks to buy in India in 2022.
+So, with this objective, we will now explain what penny stocks are, and which are some of the best penny stocks to buy in India.

 What are Penny Stocks?